tani-gross/visualizer/README.md

 ### Running the Visualizer
 **Graph Generator:**
- - Use the interface to add nodes and edges.
+ - Use the interface to add nodes and edges and switch between directed and undirected graphs
  - Run different graph algorithms to see how they work on the custom graph.

 **Sorting Visualizer:**